 Please respect copyright.
 We will use copyrighted content in this course.
 I have ensured that the content I use is appropriately acknowledged and is copied in accordance with copyright laws and University guidelines.
 Copyrighted works, including those created by me, are made available for private study and research and must not be distributed in any format without permission.
 Do not upload copyrighted works to a learning management system (such as UM Learn), or any website, unless an exception to the Copyright Act applies or written permission has been confirmed.
-For more information, see the University's Copyright Office website at http://umanitoba.ca/copyright/ or contact umanitoba.ca/.
+For more information, see the University's Copyright Office website at http://umanitoba.ca/copyright/ or contact umanitoba.ca/copyright/ or contact umanitoba.ca/copyright/ or contact